kubernetes-retired/heapster/README.md

 Heapster can be used to enable cluster wide monitoring on other Cluster management solutions by running a simple cluster specific buddy container that will help heapster with discovery of hosts.
 For example, take a look at [this guide](clusters/coreos/README.md) for setting up Cluster monitoring in [CoreOS](https://coreos.com).

-#####How heapster works on Kubernetes:
-1. Discovers all minions in a Kubernetes cluster
-2. Collects container statistics from the cadvisors running on the minions
-2. Organizes stats into Pods
-3. Stores Pod stats in a configurable backend

-Along with each container stat entry, it's Pod ID, Container name, Pod IP, Hostname and Labels are also stored.
-Labels are stored as key:value pairs.

-Heapster currently supports in-memory and [InfluxDB](http://influxdb.com) backends.
-Patches are welcome for adding more storage backends.

 #####Run Heapster in a Kubernetes cluster with an Influxdb backend and [Grafana](http://grafana.org/docs/features/influxdb)

 **Step 1: Setup Kube cluster**